ChampionSamay1644/custom_yolo/docs/en/models/yolov10.md

 ### Where can I find the export options for YOLOv10 models?

 YOLOv10 supports several export formats, including TorchScript, ONNX, OpenVINO, and TensorRT.
-However, not all export formats provided by Ultralytics are currently supported for YOLOv10 due to its new operations.
+However, not all export formats provided by numa_ultralytics are currently supported for YOLOv10 due to its new operations.
 For details on the supported formats and instructions on exporting, visit the [Exporting YOLOv10](#exporting-yolov10) section.

 ### What are the performance benchmarks for YOLOv10 models?